 The Company's underwriting strategy is designed to ensure that these risks are well diversified in terms of type of risk and level of insured benefits.
-This is largely achieved through diversification of insurance contracts across industry sectors and geography, regular review of the actual claims experience and product pricing, as well as detailed claims handling procedures.
+This is largely achieved through diversification of insurance contracts across industry sectors and geography, regular review of the actual claims experience, as well as detailed claims handling procedures.
 Underwriting limits are also set in place to enforce appropriate risk selection criteria.
-For example, the Company has the right not to renew individual policies, it can impose deductibles and it has the right to reject the payment of fraudulent claims.

 Insurance risk comprises both actuarial and underwriting risks resulting from the pricing and acceptance of insurance contracts.
-The risks arise when the actual claims experience is different from the assumptions used in setting the prices for products and establishing the technical provisions and liabilities for claims.
+Should the actual claims experience be worse than the assumptions used in pricing the products and establishing the technical provisions and liabilities for claims, there may be potential shortfalls in provision for future claims and expenses.
 Assumptions that may cause insurance risks to be underestimated include assumptions on policy claims frequency and policy claims severity.